Solo String Festival

 Prizes:

-1st place – $1,000 college scholarship, a solo debut with a community orchestra, a set of high-quality strings, a year-long tuition-free (beginning fall 2024) scholarship for music lessons, opportunity to perform in a guest masterclass with a member of the Seattle Symphony, an opportunity to perform live on the radio on Classical KING FM’s Northwest Focus Live program and Unmute The Voices.
+• 1st place – $1,000 college scholarship, a solo debut with a community orchestra, a set of high-quality strings, a year-long tuition-free (beginning fall 2025) scholarship for music lessons at Key to Change, opportunity to perform in a guest masterclass, an opportunity to perform live on the radio on Classical KING FM’s Northwest Focus Live program and Unmute The Voices.
 They will also receive press opportunities in the local news and through Key to Change’s social media platform.

-2nd place – a set of high-quality strings, an opportunity to perform in a guest masterclass with a member of the Seattle Symphony, and invited to perform at select events sponsored by Key to Change.
+• 2nd place – a set of high-quality strings, an opportunity to perform in a guest masterclass and invited to perform at select events sponsored by Key to Change.
 They will also receive opportunities to be in the local news and featured on Key to Change’s social media platform.

 • Key to Change reserves the right to veto the judges’ decision and select other winners to make the radio appearances, in the event that the student winner(s) are not musically prepared or performance ready.
 The winner(s) will also forfeit their scholarship awards, radio and other performance appearances.

-• Previous winners of the Jessie Montgomery Division may not qualify for the top prize.
-However, past winners may compete and will be eligible for special prizes awarded by the jury panel.
+• Previous first place winners of the Jessie Montgomery Division are eligible if there has been a two year reprieve between winning the top prize.
+However, recent past winners (2024) may compete and will be eligible for special prizes awarded by the jury panel.

 Debut Competitive Division